eclipse-vertx/vert.x/core_manual_python.md

 ### Appending to a Buffer

 To append to a buffer, you use the `append_XXX` methods.
-Append methods exist for appending other buffers, String, Float and FixNum.
+Append methods exist for appending different types.

 When appending a FixNum you have to specify how many bytes you want to append this as in the buffer.
 Valid values are 1, 2, 4, 8.
 All FixNums are appended as signed integer values.